noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Explain how findings relate to research question.
 The findings
-The research question somewhat was answered
+The research question somewhat was answered as it was found that the speed of sound can be calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends but with questionable accuracy.

 ##### Do findings align with theoretical predictions.